ibmverse/verse-developer/tutorials/3_add_mailRead.md

 ## 3. Add Mail Read Action

-In this section, you will add an action button to the Mail Read View.
-Different from the last section, instead of registering it as a new application in `applications.json`, we will put it inside the application we added in the previous section, alongside the extension for the Mail Compose View.
+In this section, you will add an action button to the Mail Read View, which, when click, will bring out a separate window with information related to the Mail Read View sent from Verse.
+We will add this extension into the application we created in the last section which currently contains one extension for the Mail Compose View.

 ### Edit applications.json